Tomato and Bread Soup (Pappa al Pomodoro)

 - Adjust the salt according to the salt content of the canned tomatoes.

 Let the ingredients blend in harmony and enjoy each bite as a small celebration of goodness and warmth that only an authentic recipe can provide.
+This simple yet flavorful soup truly captures the essence of Italian culinary tradition, offering a comforting bowl that warms both body and soul.

 How much of a capolavoro is this?